edotau/laptopSetup/README.md

 # Laptop settings

-## A repository primarily used to set up new laptops by installing necessary packages and setting personal themes for aesthetics
+- A repository primarily used to set up new laptops by installing necessary packages and setting personal themes and aesthetics